How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Computing the Manipulation Potential of Voting Rules

 Thus, $\bcand{1}, \bcand{2}$, and $\bcand{3}$ form a 3-cycle in terms of majority defeats (\ie, a Condorcet cycle), and each of them defeats $\acand{\ell}$ for any $\ell \geq 4$.
 By neutrality, this implies that $\{\bcand{1},\bcand{2},\bcand{3}\} \cap \scc(\kprofile{k}{1}) \neq \emptyset$ if and only if $\{\bcand{1},\bcand{2},\bcand{3}\} \subseteq \scc(\kprofile{k}{1})$, as we can permute these three candidates in a cycle without changing the graph of majority defeats.
 As $\tieorder$ ranks $\cand{3}$ first, this implies that we have $\scc_\tiebreaker(\kprofile{k}{1}) \notin \{\cand{1},\cand{2} \}$ and so $\cand{2} \vote{1} \scc_\tiebreaker(\kprofile{k}{1})$.
 Consider a manipulation where voter 1 also reports $\bcand{2} \manip{1} \bcand{3} \manip{1} \bcand{1} \manip{1} \acand{4} \manip{1} \aldots \manip{1} \acand{\ncand}$, joining Group 1.
 Then, by biranking-majority-consistency, we have $\scc_\tiebreaker\maniprofile{1}= \cand{2} \vote{1} \scc_\tiebreaker(\kprofile{k}{1})$, completing the proof. \end{proof}

 Can we hope for a much lower manipulation potential if we remove the majoritarian requirement?
 After all, Plurality satisfies (biranking) majority consistency, and outperforms the lower bound of \Cref{thm:majoritarian} by a factor of (roughly) $\frac{1}{2}$.
-As our next and last theorem shows, this is essentially the best we can achieve with \emph{any} biranking-majority-consistent rule (and thus with any Condorcet extension).
+As our next and final theorem shows, this is essentially the best we can achieve with \emph{any} biranking-majority-consistent rule (and thus with any runoff rule or any Condorcet extension).

 \begin{theorem} Whenever $\nvote$ is odd, any anonymous biranking-majority-consistent SCF $\scf$ has $\spdeg{\scf} \geq \frac{\nvote-1}{2}$. \end{theorem} \begin{proof} Fix some odd $\nvote$, and consider a profile with $\frac{3(\nvote-1)}{2}$ voters divided into three groups: